istatkus/Momentum2021/CodeBook.md

 #### The First Step is to analyze and understand the data.

+These are very small data sets without any column descriptions.
+Initial analyis will occur in Excel.
+Some data cleansing will also be done manually.

 countrycodes
 countryfreedom
 ESGCountry
 giniindex
 popbycountry
 countrytax

+#### Import the data into snowflake

 #### Exploratory